PasFar/Path-Planner-PX4/drone_manager/README.md

 Main components
 ---------------
 Nodes
 - `offboard_control` — Core controller that executes trajectories, interfaces with PX4 messages, and contains trajectory and planner wiring.
-It composes the `Trajectory` class, spline planner modules and planner interfaces to convert high-level goals into timed trajectories and vehicle commands.
 - `move_manager_node` — Higher-level movement manager that accepts motion requests (via the package's custom `MoveCmd.msg`) and orchestrates planning, acceptance checks and safe handover to the `offboard_control` node.
-- `fsm_node` — Finite-state machine that manages flight modes and behaviour sequencing (for example: idle, takeoff, mission, return, land).
+- `fsm_node` — Finite-state machine that manages flight modes and behaviour sequencing.
 It centralizes mode transitions and safety checks.
 - `battery_node` — Monitors battery state and publishes alerts or status messages that other components can use to trigger safe behaviours.
 - `teleop_node` — Teleoperation interface for manual control; it transforms operator inputs into `MoveCmd` or direct control messages for the offboard controller.
-- `px4_tf_pub` — Publishes transforms between the PX4 vehicle frames and the ROS TF tree so other nodes can consume pose and transform data consistently.
+- `px4_tf_pub` — Publishes transforms between the PX4 vehicle frames and the ROS TF tree so other nodes can access to pose and transform data consistently.